 At the end of World War II, Zen Master Man Gong took a petal from the leaf of the Korean national flower, dipped it in ink, and wrote a rough calligraphy that read: “The Whole World Is a Single Flower.”

 This means equality, harmony and peace.
 It means that you and I, the sun and moon, earth and sky, air and water, are fundamentally not separate or different.
 We each have the same root.

 It was the great hope of Zen Master Man Gong that all human beings return to this common root, our original substance, and from the root, a single beautiful world flower of equality, harmony, and peace might again appear.

-The third conference was held in 1993, half in Korea, and half in Hong Kong and in China at the 6th Patriarch’s temple, Nam Hwa Sa.
+The third conference was held in 1993, half in Korea, and half in Hong Kong and in China at the Sixth Patriarch’s temple, Nam Hwa Sa.
 Many people participated in this conference, which was also attended by the Chinese monks from Nam Hwa Sa temple.
-Zen Master Seung Sahn gave a Dharma Talk, and a precepts ceremony was held at the temple, during which several of our monks received monastic precepts.
+Zen Master Seung Sahn gave a dharma speech, and a precepts ceremony was held at the temple, during which several of our monks received monastic precepts.